 We also offer coaching, consultation, and homily feedback services, along with retreats and missions.
 The fees for these services are negotiable, and we invite you to contact the preacher/preachers directly, as we are all independent contractors and not employees of the Preaching Hope website.
 The initial consultation is complimentary.
 May these resources be a source of hope and inspiration for you!

 Dr. Susan Fleming McGurgan

-I am active in the Catholic Association of Teachers of Homiletics, serving previously as Vice-President and President, and the Academy of Homiletics, currently serving on the Executive Committee as Member-at-Large and Co-Convener of the Theology of Preaching Work Group.
+I am active in the Catholic Association of Teachers of Homiletics, serving previously as Vice-President and President, and in the Academy of Homiletics.
+I served the Academy on the Executive Committee as Member-at-Large and Co-Convene the Theology of Preaching Work Group.
 In the fall of 2020, I was the Marten Visiting Associate Fellow of Preaching at the University of Notre Dame.